Port Angeles, Washington: Geography

-The coordinates of Port Angeles are 48°06′47″N 123°26′27″W (48.112969, -123.440713).
 According to the United States Census Bureau, the city has a total area of 14.530 sqmi, of which 10.711 sqmi is land and 3.819 sqmi is water.

 The city is situated on the northern edge of the Olympic Peninsula along the shore of the Strait of Juan de Fuca.
 Port Angeles features a long and narrow glacial moraine named Ediz Hook that projects northeasterly nearly three miles into the Strait.
 Ediz Hook creates a large, natural deep-water harbor shielded from the storms and swells that move predominantly eastward down the Strait from the Pacific Ocean.
 Coast Guard Air Station / Sector Field Office (SFO) Port Angeles is situated on the end of Ediz Hook.
 The harbor is deep enough to provide anchorage for large ocean-going ships such as tankers and cruise ships.
 The south shore of Vancouver Island and the city of Victoria, British Columbia are visible across the Strait to the north.

 Port Angeles is located in the rain shadow of the Olympic Mountains, which means the city gets significantly less rain than other areas of western Washington.
 The average annual precipitation total is approximately 25 in, compared to Seattle's 38 in.
 Temperatures are moderated by the maritime location, with winter lows rarely below 25 F and summer highs rarely above 80 F. However, in the winter, the city can be vulnerable to windstorms and Arctic cold fronts that sweep across the Strait of Juan de Fuca.
 Port Angeles receives about 4 in of snow each year, but it rarely stays on the ground for long.

 Port Angeles is also the location of the headquarters of Olympic National Park, which encompasses most of the Olympic Mountains.
 This park was established by President Franklin D. Roosevelt in 1938, during the Great Depression.